Is gazumping a strategy sellers should refrain from using during the coronavirus pandemic, or in fact embrace?

 The guild asked over 1000 buyers what they’d do if they weren’t able to complete on their purchase in time to qualify for the Stamp Duty discount - almost a third of buyers said they’d pull out.
 The start of a spout of gazundering, perhaps?
 But don’t be fooled into thinking that the end of the SDH is the only threat to demand.

-There’s mortgage rates to consider too.
-If prices slump and buyers are plunged into negative equity, then it’s likely lenders will become more selective when granting mortgages.
+There’s house repayments rates to consider too.
+If prices slump and buyers are plunged into negative equity, then it’s likely lenders will become more selective when granting house repayments.
 Less available finance translates into less buyers being able to fund a purchase, which could trigger a fall the numbers of sellers gazumping to get a better price.
 But it's not just property-related issues that affect demand - it's wider ones too.

 Factor in issues like the success of the coronavirus vaccine as well as Brexit, and the property market in 2021 could be in for a bumpy ride; Halifax predict that next year property prices will fall between 2-5%!
 So, looking forward in the coming months, and it we’d say that there’s likely to be less use of gazumping throughout 2021.
 If anything, we’d say gazundering could become more of an issue, as buyers reduce their bids in attempt to claw back Stamp Duty discount they haven’t managed to obtain.